star-history/star-history/public/blog/star-history-monthly-pick-202212.md

 ![memos star history](/blog/assets/star-history-monthly-pick-202212/star-history-20221214-memos.webp)

-memos is a lightweight notebook/knowledge base that supports private deployments to quickly jot down your ideas, and also supports recording and sharing like a circle of friends (Twitter).
+memos is a lightweight notebook/knowledge base that supports private deployments to quickly jot down your ideas, and also supports recording and sharing like Twitter.

 It has a rich and active community with many third-party tools contributed by community users, including: